aka: Genki Girls

 - All About Steve has Mary who is constantly cheerful, talks at a mile a minute about every bit of trivia that goes through her head, and has a tendency to flail when she gets excited.

 - Cover Girl: Based on some catty advice from a rival, Rusty acts overly bouncy and perky in her interview for the modeling job, nearly blowing her chances.
 The publisher's assistant later describes her as "a redheaded nervous breakdown" and adds, "That one isn't a girl, John—she's a leaping thyroid."

 - The eponymous character of Anne of Green Gables, who has a tendency to spout monologues lasting for more than a page.
 She stops this in the later books.

 - Permanent Rose Casson from the Casson Family Series.
-She is described as recklessly boisterous (going so far as to cause a traffic jam just to meet a boy her brother knows - and she's only eight!) and when told that her father is going to New York, she about bursts with energetic excitement.
+She is described as recklessly boisterous (going so far as to cause a traffic jam just to meet a boy her brother knows—when she's only eight!) and, when told that her father is going to New York, she about bursts with energetic excitement.

 - One of the first eccentricities Winterbourne notices about Daisy Miller is how she's just overflowing with energy and enthusiasm.
 "It was many years since he had heard a young girl talk so much."

 - The eponymous character of the Ramona Quimby series is rambunctious and noisy and described as "the cheerleader type" by her older sister.
 Her excitable nature has been known to clash with her friend Howie's stoic demeanor.